Killing of Aniah Blanchard: Disappearance

+Search and investigation

-Blanchard's disappearance resulted in an extensive effort to locate her.
+Blanchard's disappearance resulted in an extensive search effort.
 By October 30, a task force of several law enforcement agencies—including the FBI, the Department of Homeland Security, and the Alabama Department of Forensic Sciences—was formed.
-The disappearance and the subsequent effort to find Blanchard received national media coverage.
+The disappearance and the subsequent search received national media coverage.
 On October 25, authorities found Blanchard's damaged vehicle.
-The black 2017 Honda CR-V, which police have reported seemed to be "in disarray," had been abandoned near an apartment complex in Montgomery and contained evidence of "foul play"—specifically, blood in the front passenger's seat.
+The black 2017 Honda CR-V, which police reported had seemed to be "in disarray," had been abandoned near an apartment complex in Montgomery and contained evidence of "foul play"—specifically, blood in the front passenger's seat.
 The blood, which was confirmed by the Alabama Department of Forensic Sciences to be that of Blanchard, "was indicative of someone suffering a life-threatening injury."
 In addition to blood, investigators found a bullet hole in the passenger side door and shell casings in the left cup holder.
-Police have also reported that there was an odor of cleaning solution, such as ammonia or Clorox.
+Police also reported that there was an odor in the car of cleaning solution.

 On November 6, the Auburn Police Department released an image from a surveillance video of a "person of interest."
-The following day, the person of interest was identified as 29-year-old Ibraheem Yazeed of Montgomery.
+The following day, that person was identified as 29-year-old Ibraheem Yazeed of Montgomery.
 Surveillance video showed that he was in the store at the same time as Blanchard.
 He is seen buying alcohol and looking in Blanchard's direction.

 He was also captured exiting the passenger side of Blanchard's vehicle.
-Surveillance video from another gas station shows his re-entering the passenger's side of her car.
+Surveillance video from another gas station showed him re-entering the passenger's side of her car.
 Blanchard and Yazeed are then seen leaving the station together.